Honoring Native Lands and Peoples

 Native stories are largely missing from both historical and contemporary narratives of The Mountaineers and our legacy - something we are still grappling with today.
 One small way that we can begin to recognize and reflect on the fact that we are on Native land is through the process of land acknowledgment.
 Land acknowledgments recognize and respect Native peoples’ historical and ongoing stewardship of and connection to the land.
 They can be a first step toward repairing the harm and trauma historically endured by Native peoples.

-Land acknowledgments are especially important for an outdoor organization like The Mountaineers, as our programs, courses, and trips occur on land taken from Native peoples.
-Our organizational land acknowledgment statement is meant to serve as a starting place for our community to shape their own personal acknowledgment.
+Land acknowledgments are especially important for an outdoor organization like The Mountaineers, as our programs, courses, and trips occur on the ancestral lands of Native peoples.
+Our organizational land acknowledgment statement is meant to serve as a starting place for members of our community to shape their own personal acknowledgments.

 Read on for educational resources that explore how we can develop deeper connections to the histories of our natural places, including pieces created in partnership with Sacred Lands Conservancy, an Indigenous-led nonprofit with strong ties to the Lummi Nation.
 For even more resources, visit our virtual education center.
 Thank you for being on this important journey of learning with us.